Femur: Body

 The body of the femur (or shaft) is large, thick and almost cylindrical in form.
 It is a little broader above than in the center, broadest and somewhat flattened from before backward below.
 It is slightly arched, so as to be convex in front, and concave behind, where it is strengthened by a prominent longitudinal ridge, the linea aspera which diverges proximally and distal as the medial and lateral ridge.
 Proximally the lateral ridge of the linea aspera becomes the gluteal tuberosity while the medial ridge continues as the pectineal line.
 Besides the linea aspera the shaft has two other bordes; a lateral and medial border.
-These three bordes separates the shaft into three surfaces: One anterior, one medial and one lateral.
+These three bordes separate the shaft into three surfaces: One anterior, one medial and one lateral.
 Due to the vast musculature of the thigh the shaft can not be palpated.

 The third trochanter is a bony projection occasionally present on the proximal femur near the superior border of the gluteal tuberosity.
 When present, it is oblong, rounded, or conical in shape and sometimes continuous with the gluteal ridge.
 A structure of minor importance in humans, the incidence of the third trochanter varies from 17–72% between ethnic groups and it is frequently reported as more common in females than in males.